Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 You could always find other communities online and join them, but you might struggle to find people learning the same things.

-It seems that Pluralsight have recently moved their support towards an AI chatbot that has had some teething issues:
+It seems that Pluralsight has recently moved its support towards an AI chatbot that has had some teething issues:

 Although not a ‘core’ feature that you look for, it would be incredibly frustrating if you’re having an account issue.